This easy grilled salmon recipe is ready in 15 minutes. Simply brush the fish with olive oil, sprinkle it with spices, and grill.

 Recipe FAQs

 Sage is also excellent with salmon but will char on the hot grill.
-So, in this particular recipe, I don't use it.
-But I use it when making pan-fried salmon.
+So, I don't use this recipe, but I use it when making pan-fried salmon.

 Place the fillets on the grill skin side down and allow them to cook undisturbed for five minutes.
 Then flip them carefully and finish cooking the other side.